PhoenixProductions/console/README.md

 console
 =======
-A home server for doing domestic stuffo
+A home server for doing domestic stuff.